galdolber/lein-objcbuild/README.md

 ## Why generate a static lib?

 XCode makes it really hard to add all files from a folder and stay in sync.
 Without a static lib you need to manually copy into the project all the generated files after every compile.
-IOW, it's just for convinience.
+IOW, it's just for convenience.

 ## XCode Setup